 View the Trailer

 “I-I’m not sure.”
 She put a hand to her head.
-“My brain wants to explode, and I’m dizzy, but I think I can stand.”
+“My head wants to explode.”

-“Certainly.”
-He lifted her effortlessly, keeping one arm around her waist.
+He lifted her, keeping one arm around her waist.

 “I tried to fasten your buttons.”

-Silver eyes caressed her from head to toe.
-“On the contrary, you resemble a beautiful water sprite.”
+His eyes caressed her from head to toe.
+“You resemble a beautiful water sprite.”

 “Please, I don’t mean to be offensive.
 Forgive me.”

-She opened her mouth to deliver a rebuke but sucked in a breath and covered her mouth with her fingertips instead.
-He stood so close that she could feel his body heat.
+She opened her mouth to deliver a rebuke and covered her lips with her fingertips.
 His sheer size and latent strength bordered on intimidating.
 Dark, wet chestnut hair fell in waves on his forehead and curled over his collar.
-The soaked shirt clung to his muscular arms and broad chest.
-His clothes were of fine quality, yet he wore an air of danger.
-The hard planes of his face contrasted with his easy, seductive smile.
-But most of all, his eyes played games with Leila’s heart.
 She took a few paces back.

 He held up his hands and smiled.
 “Please, my intentions are honorable.”

 “I hope to see you again, m’lady.”
-His smiling eyes teased her as he scooped up his jacket.
-“This is dry.”
+His smiling eyes teased her.

 She shook her head, pressing icy hands to flaming cheeks.
 He’d held her and looked at her, as only a husband should.
 Oh, Lord, how could I forget I’m married?